UCB-CyberSecurity-Cohort5/elk-stack-project-askaggs378/README.md

 ![TODO: file](images/filedownloaded.png)

-The country that this activity originated from was India.
+The country that this activity originated from was India and the HTTP response code 200 OK, were encountered by this visitor.

 ![TODO: HTTP Response](images/HTTPresponse.png)

-The HTTP response code 200 OK, were encountered by this visitor.

 ![TODO: Answers for activity](images/answersforactivity.png)